Dee-troit DebHost of Evening Blues

-That question has been pondered by Dee-troit Deb ever since hearing it on an obscure radio program several years ago.
-Suspecting that the answer just might lie in the blues, Deb has returned to host “The Evening Blues” on KCBX-fm every other Saturday night from 7 until 10 pm.
+Dee-troit Deb has pondered that question ever since hearing it on an obscure radio program many years ago.
+Suspecting that the answer just might lie in the blues, Deb began hosting “The Evening Blues,” which you can hear on KCBX every other Saturday night from 6 until 9 pm.

 The rest, as they say, is history.
 Deb made her $60 pledge, guest-hosted "Night Train" with Fred Friedman, who then trained her on board operations.
 Deb hosted the swing music show, "In the Mood" from 1989 to 1993, and also was heard during those years on "The Evening Blues" and "Night Train."
 She took a few years off devoted to business and family.